So, Does CBD increase estrogen production? Let’s figure it out.

 What is the difference between CBD and THC?

 Most people know that THC is the psychoactive ingredient in marijuana, which means it makes you high.
 But CBD comes from plants and has no psychotropic effect on a person’s system.
 In fact, CBD may actually counter some of the negative effects that come with THC consumption such as anxiety or paranoia after consuming cannabis products.
 CBD also blocks any kind of intoxicating effects associated with ingesting over-the-counter drugs like cough syrup or prescription medication for pain relief (opioids).
-That’s because cannabinoids work by binding to specific receptors throughout our brain preventing these substances from having an impact on us.
+That’s because cannabinoids work by binding to specific cannabinoid receptors throughout our brain preventing these substances from having an impact on us.

 Is CBD legal?